 The evaluation of job performances of the management including the CEO takes place in a comprehensive manner in consideration of financial and non-financial performances.
-In particular, starting from 2019, SK Telecom increased the proportion of social value in the CEO's KPI up to 50% to reinforce the management's responsibility for enhancing corporate value from the long-term perspective.
+In particular, starting from 2019, SK Telecom increased the proportion of social value in the CEO's KPI up to 50% to reinforce the management's sense of responsibility for creating social value.
 In addition, the company will factor the results of SK Telecom's annual social value measurement and social value strategies into evaluation.
 Through this, SK Telecom aims to enhance long-term corporate value by pursuing business model innovation based on social value in addition to non-financial performances to prevent social justice and corporate risk.
 Furthermore, we evaluate the performances of internal and external directors, utilize the results of the evaluation when considering reappointing them or for the recommendation of them by the Independent Director Candidate Recommendation Committee after the end of their terms.
 The annual performance evaluation of independent directors checks their BOD and committee meeting attendance rates, business and technological expertise related to the company and contribution levels and whether or not they enthusiastically carried out BOD activities.